atom-morgan/atom-morgan.github.io/_posts/2018-05-23-never-work-for-less-than-x.md

 It's a cliche but it's true.
 So you have to ask yourself, what else is this company offering me?
 What benefits should I consider that may make that offer more appealing?
 Here's a few examples:

 1. If you've always done front-end development but the company is looking for a designer, this may be the time for a small role change within your career.
-Opportunities like this don't happen everyday, so maybe the "lower than $X" salary they offered seems worthwhile.
+Opportunities like this don't happen everyday, so maybe the "lower than $X" salary they offered seems worthwhile to pick up a new set of skills on the job.

 2. The offer is lower than that Medium article you read and even a little lower than your previous job.
 However, it provides the opportunity to work remotely 3-4 days a week.
 You won't have the same amount of cash being sent to your bank every two weeks but you will have the time savings of avoiding traffic going to and from work.
 Your quality of life may improve working from home or coffee shops instead of a noisy office.
 You may even have some freedom setting your own schedule.